cloud-gov/external-domain-broker/docs/development.md

 for migrations.  flask-migrate can auto-generate a migration file by looking at what's currently in the database, what's defined in our [models](/broker/models.py), and generating a migration file that would bridge the gap.

-However, our `tmp/dev.sqlite` database is automatically created and destroyed with each test run.
-In order to generate a migration, you should first create the `tmp/dev.sqlite` database:
+First ensure the `tmp/dev.sqlite` database is up to date (this also happens when you run `./dev serve`):

 ``` console
 $ ./dev run flask db upgrade